-On November 30, 2009, the Company granted 5-year options to each of its three independent directors, Mr. Douglas MacLellan, Mr. Mototaka Watanabe and Mr. Zhiqing Chen, to purchase in the aggregate 54,000 shares of the Company's common stock at an exercise price of US\$5.00 per share, in consideration of their services to the Company.
-These options vest quarterly at the end of each 3-month period, in equal installments over the 24-month period from the date of grant.
-Unexercised options will expire on November 29, 2014.
+On December 30, 2014, the Company granted 5-year options to each of its three independent directors, Mr. Douglas MacLellan, Mr. Mototaka Watanabe and Mr. Zhiqing Chen, to purchase in the aggregate 200,000 shares of the Company's common stock at an exercise price of US\$1.23 per share, in consideration of their services to the Company.
+These options were fully vested and exercisable upon issuance and subject to forfeiture upon the termination of the Optionee's status as a director for any reason.
+Total compensation expenses recognized for these options for the year ended December 31, 2014 was US\$99,000.